RN-Say/toggle_block/README.md

 5. Under Developer tools>ACTIONS you will have a new action: `Shell Command: toggle_block`

-## Example: Toggling blocks in `frigate.yaml`
+## Example: Toggling blocks in Frigate's `config.yaml`

-This example demonstrates how the script can toggle blocks in your `frigate.yaml` configuration file.
+This example demonstrates how the script can toggle blocks in your `config.yaml` configuration file.
 The script allows you to activate or deactivate specific sections based on conditions (e.g., whether you're home or away).

 <table>
   <tr>